On Building Education from Scratch

 Got a minute?

 Try this small but illuminating experiment.
-Below is an image of the Milky Way Galaxy.
+Above is an image of the Milky Way Galaxy.
 Focus your attention on this image for one minute.
 Don’t do anything other than look at the image.
 I know, your time is valuable and this is a big ask.
 One minute of sustained attention is a long time on the web.
 But see if you can do it.
 I’ll wait.

 Excellent.
 I’d like you now to take a moment to reflect on your experience.
 What kinds of thoughts went through your mind?
 Did you wonder why I am asking you do to this?
 Did you have the impulse to click or tap around?
 Did you experience anxiety or other emotions?
 Were you unable to complete the experiment?
 A universe of possibilities lies hidden within that single minute.
 Let’s explore that universe a bit.